Prathik-Somanath/hackernewclone/README.md

 ### Limitations of the Implementation

-- **Interactivity**: The application lacks full interactive capabilities, such as upvoting articles and navigating through top nav buttons, which limits user engagement.
+- **Interactivity**: The application lacks full interactive capabilities, such as upvoting articles and navigating through top nav buttons.

-- **URL Abbreviation Logic**: The implementation is not comprehensive; it only addresses `github.com` URLs effectively.
-Other URLs may not be processed correctly or may display inconsistently.
+- **URL Abbreviation Logic**: The abbreviation of URL was challenging as I had to brainstorm before implementing the function.
+There are few exceptions where the website shows the first directory name of github.com website and others it does not show.
+I also observed that it renders upto 3rd level domain.
+Since I do not have the mappings of which website to show the first directory I just implemented it for github.com and also removed www. from the URL string.

-- **Type Checking**: The absence of thorough type checking could lead to runtime errors or unexpected behavior when fetching and displaying data.
+- **Type Checking**: Although I usually use Zod for type validation while fetching the data in TypeScript, I opted to forego this due to time constraints.